libxsmm/libxsmm/README.md

 **NOTE**: LIBXSMM does not support to dynamically link 'libxsmm' or 'libxsmmext' ("so"), when BLAS is linked statically ("a").

 ### Header-Only
 Version&#160;1.4.4 introduced support for "header-only" usage in C and C++.
 By only including 'libxsmm_source.h' allows to get around building the library.
 However, this gives up on a clearly defined application binary interface (ABI).
-An ABI may allow for hot-fixes after deploying an application (when relying on the shared library form), and also ensures to only rely on the public interface of LIBXSMM.
+An ABI may allow for hot-fixes after deploying an application (when relying on the shared library form), and ensures to only rely on the public interface of LIBXSMM.
 In contrast, the header-only form not only exposes the internal implementation of LIBXSMM but may also reduce the turnaround time during development of an application (due to longer compilation times).
 The header file is intentionally named "libxsmm_**source**.h" since it relies on the [src](https://github.com/hfp/libxsmm/tree/master/src) folder (with the implications as noted earlier).

-In order to use the header-only form, 'libxsmm_source.h' needs to be generated.
+To use the header-only form, 'libxsmm_source.h' needs to be generated.
 The build target shown below ('header-only') has been introduced in LIBXSMM&#160;1.6.2, but `make cheader` can be used alternatively (or instead with earlier versions).
-Generating the C interface is necessary since LIBXSMM has to be configured (see [configuration](https://github.com/hfp/libxsmm/blob/master/src/template/libxsmm_config.h) template).
+Generating the C interface is necessary since LIBXSMM should be configured (see [configuration](https://github.com/hfp/libxsmm/blob/master/src/template/libxsmm_config.h) template).

 ```
 make header-only
 ```

 **NOTE**: Differences between C and C++ makes a header-only implementation (which is portable between both languages) considerably "techy".
-At this time, mixing C and C++ translation units (which rely on the header-only form of the library) is not supported.
+Mixing C and C++ translation units (which rely on the header-only form of the library) is not supported.
 Also, remember that building an application now shares the same build settings with LIBXSMM.
 The latter is important for instance with respect to debug code (`-DNDEBUG`).

 ## Installation
 Installing LIBXSMM makes possibly the most sense when combining the [JIT backend](#jit-backend) (enabled by default) with a collection of statically generated SSE kernels (by specifying M, N, K, or MNK).
 If the JIT backend is not disabled, statically generated kernels are only registered for dispatch if the CPUID flags at runtime are not supporting a more specific instruction set extension (code path).
 Since the JIT backend does not support or generate SSE code by itself, the library is compiled by selecting SSE code generation if not specified otherwise (AVX=1|2|3, or with SSE=0 falling back to an "arch-native" approach).
 Limiting the static code path to SSE4.2 allows to practically target any deployed system, however using SSE=0 and AVX=0 together is falling back to generic code, and any static kernels are not specialized using the assembly code generator.